-Table 3-2UTC Timestamps in CDRs
+Table 3-2 UTC Timestamps in CDRs

 Field Format Description dateTimeOrigination UTC For outgoing calls, this field designates the time that the device goes off hook.
-For incoming calls, this field designates the time that the SETUP message is received. dateTimeConnect UTC This field designates the time that the devices connect and speech begins.
+For incoming calls, this field designates the time that the SETUP message is received.
+This field always gets populated. dateTimeConnect UTC This field designates the time that the devices connect.
 This field shows a zero if the call never connects. dateTimeDisconnect UTC This field designates the time that the call disconnects.
-This field shows a zero if the call never connects.
+This field gets set even if the call never connects.
+The time gets stored as UTC.
+This field always gets populated.